GitFlaviobc/GNL/README.md

   - [Get_Next_Line_Tester](https://github.com/Hellio404/Get_Next_Line_Tester) <p></p>
   - [42cursus_gnl_tests](https://github.com/mrjvs/42cursus_gnl_tests) <p></p>
   - [GNL_lover](https://github.com/charMstr/GNL_lover)
+- All tests were done on the browser connect with SSH to an iMac.
 <p></p>

 ###### *42 changes the projects from time to time, and the test keep being updated to follow it.
 So this project may be outdated for the tests.